Angular constraints on planar frameworks

-\end{small} With this setup, and the observation that the coefficients of the entries in $M(A)$ are all rational, we now have that the differentials $\mathrm{d}a_{(ij),(kl)}$ are linearly independent (and hence $A$ is independent in the angle matroid $\mathcal{A}$) if and only if $M(A)$ has full rank for any choice of $x_i,y_i$ variables which form an algebraically independent set over $\mathbb{Q}$.
+Noting that the coefficients of the entries in $M(A)$ are all rational, we conclude that the $\mathrm{d}\alpha_{ef}$ are linearly independent (and hence $\alpha_A$ is algebraically independent) if and only if $M(A)$ has full rank for any choice of $x_v,y_v$ algebraically independent over $\mathbb{Q}$.